serqco/retrievelit/README.md

 ```

 ### Creating a new PDF URL mapper
-A (doi-to-pdf-url) mapper is an object which implements the `get_pdf_url` method, which takes a (resolved) DOI and returns the URL of the matching PDF for the downloader.
+A (doi-to-pdf-url) mapper is an object which implements the `get_pdf_url` method,
+which takes a DOI and returns the URL of the matching PDF for the downloader.
+It can potentially also implement the `get_pdfdescriptor` method, which returns a pair of
+such a PDF URL and a PDF filename.

 #### Why
-- Adding a new mapper is necessary when you added a new venue from a new publisher or with a different URL schema.
+Adding a new mapper is necessary when you added a new venue from a new publisher or with a different URL schema.

-- You might also want to change existing mappers if their tests fail or you notice incorrect return values.
+Why the two different types of mappers?
+If the `get_pdfdescriptor` method exists, the PDFs will not be retrieved by direct GET requests,
+but rather the retrieval will be delegated to the browser, which (if it is configured correctly)
+will place the PDF in its download folder, where retrievelit will pick it up under the given filename.

+This process is more suitable if the publisher's server is robot averse.
+Direct GET requests are more robust and stable from a purely technical point of view,
+however, the browser-based approach is more stable in practice, because some publishers
+(e.g. Elsevier) will not let you download with direct GET requests at all and others
+(e.g. ACM) will quickly block your IP if you do this more than a very few times.
+Beware!

 #### How
 - All mappers are located in the `doi_pdf_mappers` folder in the base directory.
 - For simplicity, create a new file for each mapper.
 The filename is irrelevant to the program, though it should be as clear as possible for other users.